tnshaikh00/cse15l-lab-reports/lab-report-1-week-2.md

 <img width="1413" alt="Screen Shot 2022-04-10 at 7 58 55 PM" src="https://user-images.githubusercontent.com/103294764/162661803-aca6060e-8996-4ed5-98eb-3adaee87f67b.png">

 ## 2. Account and SSH Setup
 I also typically don't like to use the terminal within VSCode but I set it up to be used properly.
+Now I can use both my built in terminal and VSCode interchangeably.
 Next we moved on and Connected to the Remote Server.
-For the first step, open a terminal.
+For the first step, I open a terminal.
 Your command will look like this, but with the zz replaced by the letters in your course-specific account.

 type `ssh [username]@ieng6.ucsd.edu` ex. `ssh cs15lwi22zz@ieng6lucsd.edu`.
 ![test](https://user-images.githubusercontent.com/103294764/162662291-d103a49d-8f44-4b94-a9c0-601ebe0e2396.png)